 Choose a topic below to learn more about the work at Centre for Ice and Climate:

-Climate conditions almost a million years back in time are reconstructed from water molecules, air bubbles, and tiny amounts of impurities in polar ice cores.
+Water molecules, air bubbles, and tiny amounts of impurities in ice cores help us to reconstruct ancient climate conditions.
 Read more

 DNA fragments from past ecosystems are preserved in the basal ice below the Greenland ice cap and other ice sheets.Read more

-Life as we know it on Earth is closely linked to the presence of water, making it an interesting challenge to study water other placces in the Solar System.
+Life as we know it on Earth is closely linked to the presence of water.
+How is the presence of water in the Solar System?
 Read more

 Follow the links above to read about the specific research topics or see a sitemap with an overview of all the research web pages.